Life As a Production and Operating Worker Supervisor

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

-In 2016, there was an estimated number of 621,400 jobs in the United States for Production and Operating Worker Supervisor.
+There were about 621,400 jobs for Production and Operating Worker Supervisor in 2016 (in the United States).
 There is little to no growth in job opportunities for Production and Operating Worker Supervisor.
 There will be an estimated 59,300 positions for Production & Operating Worker Supervisor per year.

 The states with the most job growth for Production & Operating Worker Supervisor are Nevada, Utah, and North Dakota.
 Watch out if you plan on working in Delaware, Maine, or Vermont.
 These states have the worst job growth for this type of profession.